 Complete guide to summer skiing in the Alps

 by Fraser Wilkin, Updated: 22 May 2019

 Opening dates: 365 days a year!

-Hintertux offers arguably the best summer skiing in the Alps.
-It is certainly one of the most reliable areas for snow, open 365 days a year and less prone to bad weather than Zermatt - the only other resort that even comes close to attempting year-round skiing.
+Hintertux arguably offers the best summer skiing in the Alps.
+It is certainly one of the most reliable areas for snow, opening 365 days a year, and is less prone to bad weather than Zermatt - the only other resort that even comes close to attempting all year-round skiing.

-Opening dates: 20 June 2015 through to spring 2016
+Opening dates: 20 June 2019 through to spring 2020

 Located in the province of Carinthia, the Mölltal glacier is Austria’s most southerly summer ski area.

 This year the glacier will open for summer skiing on 20 June 2019 and will remain open (snow conditions permitting) for most of the year, only closing for a short period in the spring.

 In high summer you can expect there to be three pistes (3km) open.